TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 .. class:: local()

-   A class that represents thread-local data.
+   A kundi that represents thread-local data.

    For more details and extensive examples, see the documentation string of the :mod:`_threading_local` module.